Forest Products Industry (non Timber)

 Other (Permit) Terms and Conditions

-- It is prohibited to harvest fuelwood within 100 feet of streams, ponds, lakes, etc.
+- Harvesting firewood within 100-feet of streams, ponds, lakes, etc.

-- It is prohibited to Use motorized equipment to skid or load wood
+- Use of motorized equipment to skid or load wood.

-- It is prohibited to use a chain saw without a spark arrester.
+- Use of a chain saw without a spark arrester.

-- It is prohibited to cut ANY tree with paint marks or official signs in timber sale areas, administrative sites, range study areas, wildlife exclosures and summer home areas (see map).
+- Cutting of ANY tree with paint marks, or official signs, in timber sale areas, administrative sites, range study areas, wildlife exclosures, and summer home areas.

-- It is prohibited to operate a vehicle more than 150' from Forest roads (see District Motor Vehicle Use Map).
-In the Bears Ears National Monument, NO motorized off-road travel to retrieve fuelwood is authorized.
-Manti-La Sal Regulations for Personal Use Firewood Cutting
+- Operating a vehicle more than 150-feet from Forest roads (see District Motor Vehicle Use Map).
+In the Bears Ears National Monument NO motorized off-road travel to retrieve firewood is authorized.

 - Permittee will lop and scatter all limbs of all trees.
-Limbs will be lopped to within 24" of ground level.
+Limbs will be lopped to within 24-inches of ground level.

 How large is a cord of wood?